talwrii/git-submodules-troubleshooting/readme.md

 4. Run `git submodule init $MODULE` to create a new entry `git/config`
 5. Run `git submodule update $MODULE` to check out the git moudle

+## I want to remove a git submodule

+1. Commit .gitmodules `git add .gitmodules; git commit`
+2. git rm submodule
+3. Commit (you can remove the entry from `.gitmodules` if you like)

 ## Editing `.git/config` is too slow
 <a name="git-config" />